 Three days later, an anonymous collective of New York City-based Brooklyn Boulders (BKB) employees and former employees sent a letter of grievances and demands charging systemic racism within the organization.
 Since then, the petition has garnered over 1,000 signatures (some public, others anonymous).

 Established in 2009, BKB maintains locations across New York, Boston and Chicago, with headquarters in Denver.
-The company is managed by an executive team, three of which—Balboni; Lance Pinn, co-founder and former president; and Allison Glussi, former senior director of people and culture—have since stepped down from their positions in response to the collective’s actions.
+The company is managed by an executive team, two of which—Balboni; and Lance Pinn, co-founder and former president—have since stepped down from their positions in response to the collective’s actions.

 The interim CEO, Martin Adler, spoke to Gym Climber: